What Is 25 Of 72

 25:72

 This ratio simply states the relative proportion of 25 compared to 72.
 It doesn't inherently provide the same information as the fraction or percentage, but it's a useful way to represent the relationship between the two numbers, particularly in contexts where comparisons are important.
-For example, if you were comparing the number of apples (25) to the number of oranges (72) in a fruit bowl, the ratio 25:72 would clearly represent the proportion of apples to oranges.
+Take this: if you were comparing the number of apples (25) to the number of oranges (72) in a fruit bowl, the ratio 25:72 would clearly represent the proportion of apples to oranges.

 Expanding the Understanding: Fractions, Percentages, and Ratios in Detail